ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 What about the distributed `grep` example?

-Here, each map worker either locates the search text in the document or it does not.
-So, by the time we get to the reduce function, all the work has ***already*** been done.
+In this case, each map worker either locates the search text in the document or it does not.
+So, by the time we pass the results to the reduce function, the work has ***already*** been done.
 So, the reduce function does not need to do anything other than write its input data directly to the output storage (GFS, for instance).

-In fact, it is quite a common pattern for the reduce function to be little more than the identity function (see endnote [2](#f2)).
+This turns out to be quite a common pattern: the reduce function is implemented as little more than the identity function (see endnote [2](#f2)).

 ## Handling Map Worker Failure

 One detail we left out of the previous discussion was the use of a ***master*** process.
 This process acts as the supervisor or scheduler for the work performed by all the workers.

-The master periodically pings the workers and if they do not respond within a given timeout period, the master assumes that process as failed in some way.
+The master periodically pings each of the workers and if they do not respond within a given timeout period, assumes that they have failed in some way.<sup id="a3">[3](#f3)</sup>

 ![MapReduce Master 1](./img/L21%20Master%201.png)